buildwithgrove/docs/docs/polygon-api/endpoints/poly-mumbai.md

 ---
-sidebar_position: 6
+sidebar_position: 3
-sidebar_label: eth-goerli
+sidebar_label: poly-mumbai
 ---

-# Ethereum Goerli
+# Polygon Mumbai

-`eth-goerli`
+`poly-mumbai`

-As a testnet, ETH-Goerli allows developers to test and experiment with their DApps in a risk-free environment that mimics the main Ethereum network.
-This variant is perfect for development, testing, and trial runs before deployment on the mainnet.
+A testnet for developers to test and experiment before deploying on the mainnet.

 ## Supported APIs